hugohg34/tfm-mca/applications/java-apps/house-keeping-service/README.md

 ## Development

-When starting the application `docker compose up` is called and the app will connect to the contained services.
-[Docker](https://www.docker.com/get-started/) must be available on the current system.

 During development it is recommended to use the profile `local`.
 In IntelliJ `-Dspring.profiles.active=local` can be added in the VM options of the Run Configuration after enabling this property in "Modify options".
 Create your own `application-local.properties` file to override settings for development.